Aging & Health A to Z

 - Change in size, shape, color, or borders of a mole on your skin

 - Change in appearance of your skin in general

-- Any new unexplained area of discoloration, scaliness, roughness
+- Any new unexplained area of discoloration, scaliness, or roughness

 - New appearance of a nodule or pale, sunken area.

-Limit the amount of time you spend in direct sunlight, and wear protective clothing and sunscreen (at least 30 spf).
-People who are fair-skinned have a higher risk of developing skin cancer.
+Limit the amount of time you spend in direct sunlight, and wear protective clothing and sunscreen (at least 30 SPF).